cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   enumeration is a security (or privacy) risk.
 - The protocol outputs an export key for the client in addition to a shared session key that can be used for application-specific purposes.
-This key is a pseudorandom value independent of other values in the protocol and has no influence on the security analysis (it can be simulated with a random output).
+This key is a pseudorandom value derived from the client password (among other values) and has no influence on the security analysis (it can be simulated with a random output).
 This change was made to support more application use cases for OPAQUE, such as the use of OPAQUE for end-to-end encrypted backups;